timofeysie/rainbow-connection/docs/raspberry-pi-zero-w-setup.md

+# Raspberry Pi Zero timelapse camera project

-# How to setup a Raspberry Pi Zero W
+## How to setup a Raspberry Pi Zero W with Headless setup

 [This article](https://www.techcoil.com/blog/how-to-host-a-static-website-on-your-raspberry-pi-zero-w-with-raspbian-stretch-lite-and-nginx-web-server/) links to other detail offshoot articles that drill down into the steps.